The IBMR functions as an incubator to create and disseminate cutting edge mind-body research that will enhance individual and community health.

 At the Institute for Behavioral Medicine Research, our multidisciplinary team collaborates to translate discoveries into life-changing treatments.

-As Kids’ Weight Climbs, Power of Healthy Fat Supplements Drops
+Kids’ Weight Climbs, Healthy Fat Drops

 Study: Baby’s Sex Plays a Role in Pregnant Women’s Immunity